Master Digital Marketing, WordPress, SEO

 Playfair display font

-Playfair display Google font
+Playfair displays Google font

-The font includes smooth and elegant curves that will look mind-blowing if being used in titles and headlines.
+The font includes smooth and elegant curves that will look mind-blowing if used in titles and headlines.

 15. Merriweather